kmartyn30/MechaCar_Statistical_Analysis/README.md

   The adjusted R-squared as 0.6524 which means there is a likelihood that the probablity that the date points will fit the linear model.
     Therefore

-    As you can see in the data for the multiple linear regression model for pur predictive modieling tool to measure
+    As you can see in the data for the multiple linear regression model for predictive modieling tool to measure p-value as 2.767e-06 so that this will be a fail to reject the null hypothesis which quantifies suffiencent envenet to reject the null hypothesis of the paired t-test.
+This implicates there is limited to no distribution difference across the mpg dataset.

-    The Slope of the linear model as you can see is considered not to be
+    The Slope of the linear model as you can see is not considered to be 0 due to

+    The Liner model predict mpg of MechaCar prototypes can be see as